Toheeb/www.toheeb.com/src/en/html-metadata-elements.md

 <section>

-## How `meta` element creates 14+1 standard metadata
+## How `meta` element creates 13+1 standard metadata

 A `meta` element accepts five local attributes.
 Only `charset`, `http-equiv`, and `name` creates metadata while others modify them.

-`charset` attribute creates 1 metadata, `http-equiv` creates 3 metadata, and `name` attribute creates 10 standard metadata and any custom meta.
+`charset` attribute creates 1 metadata, `http-equiv` creates 3 metadata, and `name` attribute creates 9 standard metadata and any custom meta.

 `http-equiv` attribute accepts seven values. `content-security-policy`, `default-style`, and `refresh` value creates a metadata respectively; `content-language` and `set-cookie` are non-conforming; `content-type` value is an alternative for the `charset` attribute; while `x-ua-compatible` is for the now-defaunct Internet Explorer.

-`name` attribute accept 8 values by HTML standard, 1 value (`viewport`) by CSS standard, 1 value (`robots`) by SEO standard, and any custom value.
+`name` attribute accept 8 values by HTML standard, 1 value (`viewport`) by CSS standard, and any custom value.
 Each non-custom value creates a metadata.
 </section>